badgerbricker/cautious-meme/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

-Program will have a txt based interface to keep track of lists and tasks.
-The output will be a text list with tasks that can be checked off and edited.
+Program will have easy to use GUI to keep track of lists and tasks.
+The output will be a visual list with tasks that can be checked off and edited.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.